vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

   * dd&deg; mm' sss"

 The "Clear map view cache" button clears the app's browser cache that stores tile map images and terrain height infos.
+This may be useful to use when the app doesn't continue to load tiles.